UCL-EO/get_modis/README.rst

     DESCRIPTION

-    A program to download MODIS data from the USGS website using the HTTP transport.
+    A program to download MODIS data from the opendap website using the sHTTP transport.
 This program is able to download daily, monthly, 8-daily, etc products for a given year, it only requires the product names (including the collection number), the year, the MODIS reference tile and additionally, where